- Applications open

 Step 1: Apply for the honours degree

-- Find a Science and Engineering Faculty research topic you're interested in and contact a potential supervisor about the research you want to undertake.
+- Find a science or engineering research topic you're interested in and contact a potential supervisor about the research you want to undertake.

 - Apply for the Bachelor of Information Technology (Honours).